Emanuele64-bit/Homework1---Emanuele-Fusco-P38000338/README.md

 ```sh
 ros2 launch armando_gazebo armando_world.launch.py ctrl:=1
 ```
-:mag: ***Note:*** by default is set on the position controller.
+>:mag: ***Note:*** by default is set on the position controller.

 ### :camera: Armando Camera
-Open an other terminal and write the following command:
+Open another terminal and write the following command:
 ```sh
 ros2 run rqt_image_view rqt_image_view
 ```
 Once the `rqt_image_view` window is opened, select `\videocamera` and enjoy the horizon view.

 ### :white_check_mark: Armando Controller
-Once the robot is in the Gazebo world, open an other terminal and `source` the code:
+Once the robot is in the Gazebo world, open an other terminal and `source` the workspace:
 ```sh
 source install/setup.bash
 ```